Copyright: Religious Service Exemption

+Useful articles

+In Canada, items deemed useful articles such as clothing designs are exempted from copyright protection under the Copyright Act if reproduced more than 50 times.
+Fast fashion brands may reproduce clothing designs from smaller companies without violating copyright protections.

 Transfer, assignment and licensing

 A copyright, or aspects of it (e.g. reproduction alone, all but moral rights), may be assigned or transferred from one party to another.
 For example, a musician who records an album will often sign an agreement with a record company in which the musician agrees to transfer all copyright in the recordings in exchange for royalties and other considerations.
 The creator (and original copyright holder) benefits, or expects to, from production and marketing capabilities far beyond those of the author.
 In the digital age of music, music may be copied and distributed at minimal cost through the Internet; however, the record industry attempts to provide promotion and marketing for the artist and their work so it can reach a much larger audience.
 A copyright holder need not transfer all rights completely, though many publishers will insist.
 Some of the rights may be transferred, or else the copyright holder may grant another party a non-exclusive license to copy or distribute the work in a particular region or for a specified period of time.

-A transfer or licence may have to meet particular formal requirements in order to be effective, for example under the Australian Copyright Act 1968 the copyright itself must be expressly transferred in writing.
+A transfer or license may have to meet particular formal requirements in order to be effective, for example under the Australian Copyright Act 1968 the copyright itself must be expressly transferred in writing.
 Under the US Copyright Act, a transfer of ownership in copyright must be memorialized in a writing signed by the transferor.
 For that purpose, ownership in copyright includes exclusive licenses of rights.
-Thus exclusive licenses, to be effective, must be granted in a written instrument signed by the grantor.
+Thus, exclusive licenses, to be effective, must be granted in a written instrument signed by the grantor.
 No special form of transfer or grant is required.
 A simple document that identifies the work involved and the rights being granted is sufficient.
 Non-exclusive grants (often called non-exclusive licenses) need not be in writing under US law.
 They can be oral or even implied by the behavior of the parties.
 Transfers of copyright ownership, including exclusive licenses, may and should be recorded in the U.S. Copyright Office.
 (Information on recording transfers is available on the Office's web site.)
 While recording is not required to make the grant effective, it offers important benefits, much like those obtained by recording a deed in a real estate transaction.